Homemade beetroot powder

 I love beetroots, and use it in so many forms, in a variety of food including paranthas, pooris , salads, soups and dips.
 You can boil it, grate it, puree or roast it, and it lends such a vibrant colour and taste to everything it is added to.

-Making the beetroot powder
+How to make the beetroot powder at home

 Peel, wash and grate the beets.
-Then cover these with a clean muslin cloth, and let these dry in shade, in natural heat for 2-3 days (depending on the quantity of the beetroots).
+Then cover these with a clean, dry muslin cloth, and let these dry in sun but in a shady area , in natural heat for 2-3 days (depending on the quantity of the beetroots).

-Once dried she ground it into a fine powder in a high speed mixer/ grinder.
-You can use a coffee grinder if you have one.Its perfect for this purpose.
+Once dried grind it into a fine powder using a high speed mixer/ grinder.
+You can use a coffee grinder if you have one.
+It’s perfect for this purpose.

 You can adjust the number of beetroots to use as per the quantity you want.This can be easily stored in the fridge for months, so no need to bother even if you make excess of this.

 Also I would suggest using organic beetroots to make this, for all the reasons that organic is better than the regular vegetables.